Memory Model

 Semantic Comments

-A line comment followed immediately by a keyword (like #if, #for, #struct) comments out the entire block that follows, not just one line:
+A line comment followed immediately by a keyword comments out the entire block that follows, including any nested content.
+This works with any block-level keyword: #fun, #struct, #trait, #extend, #enum, #space, #if, #while, #loop, #for, #match, #begin.

 #if debug_mode